 For over 45 years, Danspace Project has supported a vital community of contemporary dance artists in an environment unlike any other in the United States.
 Located in the historic St. Mark’s Church in-the-Bowery, Danspace shares its facility with the Church, The Poetry Project, and New York Theatre Ballet.
-Danspace Project’s Commissioning Initiative has commissioned over 570 new works since its inception in 1994.
+Danspace Project’s Commissioning Initiative has commissioned nearly 600 new works since its inception in 1994.

 Director of Development

 Emily C. Wong